130on/RVParkManagement/docs/README.txt

 - git branch yourname/branchName - creates a branch
 - git branch -d yourname/branchName - deletes a local branch

+This is the
-- git checkout -b yourname/branchName - this will create a branch and switch to it on your local repo
+- git checkout -b yourname/branchName - this will create a branch (if not already created) and switch to it on your local repo.
+Setting it up to be committed.
 - git add . or filename - this will add whatever file or all files into a "commit" to then be able to push it to the remote repo
 - git commit -m "Message" - This will commit your changes with a message
 - git push -u origin yourname/branchName - this will push the new branch to the remote repo, and create an upstream link between them